DTMaguire/PowerShell/README.md

 **PSAdminTools.ps1** - PowerShell GUI form to launch Remote Server Admin Tools (RSAT) running with Domain Admin credentials.

-**UpdateADProxyAddresses.ps1** - Script to update the proxyAddresses attribute in AD.
+**UpdateADProxyAddresses.ps1** - Script to perform a bulk update the proxyAddresses attribute in AD.

 **UserExpCheck.ps1** - Script to export a list of account expiry and password attributes for a specified user to CSV.